d365collaborative/d365fo.tools/docs/Get-D365EnvironmentSettings.md

 ## OUTPUTS

 ## NOTES
+Tags: Environment, Configuration, WebConfig, Web.Config, Decryption

+Author: Rasmus Andersen (@ITRasmus)
+Author: Mötz Jensen (@Splaxi)

 The cmdlet wraps the call against a dll file that is shipped with Dynamics 365 for Finance & Operations.
 The call to the dll file gets all relevant details for the installation.

 ## RELATED LINKS